trufnetwork/node/TERMINOLOGY.md

 - INDEX: A calculation over _VALUE_.
 E.g., `currentValue / baseValue`.
 - PRIMITIVE: A data element that is supplied directly from Data Provider.
 It is usually used to calculate indexes.
 For example, CPI can be queried for its value or its index of a date.
 - STREAM ID: A generated hash used as a unique identifier of a stream.
-- UPGRADEABLE SCHEMA: A Kuneiform Schema that does need redeployment for important structural changes.
+- UPGRADEABLE CONTRACT: A contract that does need redeployment for important structural changes.
 - CHILD OF: A relation between streams, where a child stream is a subset of a parent stream
 - PARENT OF: A relation between streams, where a parent stream is a superset of a child stream.
 All streams that have children are Composed Streams.
 - TRUFLATION DATABASE: The MariaDB instance that stores truflation data.
 It may be an instance of some environment (test, staging, prod).
 - TRUFLATION DATABASE TABLE: We should NOT use _TABLE_ to refer it without correctly specifying; Otherwise, it creates confusion with kuneiform tables.
 - WHITELIST: A list of wallets that defines permission to perform a certain action.
 It may be "write" or "read" specific.
 - PRIVATE KEY: A secret key that refers to a wallet.
-It may own schemas, or refer to an entity/user that needs to interact with the TSN-DB.
+It may own contracts, or refer to an entity/user that needs to interact with the TSN-DB.

 ## Avoid